emily-ebel/varSV/README.md

 <br>
 <br>

 <b>3.
-Identify sequences in your DNA of interest that align to your defined regions.</b>
+Identify sequences in your DNA of interest that correspond to your defined regions.</b>

-To do this, first align your DNA of interest to your reference genome.
+These will be the sequences that you actually visualize.
+To identify them, first align your DNA of interest to your reference genome.
  ```
 cat ANC.30kb.fasta.gz | ./minimap2/minimap2 -x map-ont 3D7_PlasmoDB.fasta - > ANC.30kb-3D7REF.paf
 ```

 Then, create a masterlist of region coordinates and names.
 Our example, [chrom_regions_3D7REF], lists all 37 <i>var</i> regions.
+These are defined more broadly than the gene coordinates within the region files themselves, just in case there are any alignment issues due to repetitive <i>var</i> genes.

 Finally, use [assign_reads_regions_paf_edited.R] to assign reads to your defined regions.
 The output file is [ANC-REF.Chrom-RegionAssignments.csv].